How to Send a Package: International

 Our International Insurance & Extra Services page has more details; some of the more common add-on services for international package include:

-• Insurance: Global Express Guaranteed, Priority Mail Express International, and Priority Mail International services include some insurance coverage, and you can purchase extra coverage up to certain limits.
+• Insurance: Priority Mail Express International, and Priority Mail International services include some insurance coverage, and you can purchase extra coverage up to certain limits.

 • Registered Mail®: Requires that the recipient sign for the mail to confirm delivery (or attempted delivery).